ahmed-elshamy23/ATmega32-Drivers/README.md

 # ATmega32-Drivers
-This repository contains MCAL and HAL drivers for AVR ATmega32 microcontroller.
+This repository contains drivers for AVR ATmega32 microcontroller.